 Education in America is notoriously variable, depending on factors like location, average population, income, and many other elements.
 Among the reasons for fluctuation in quality and access is the noticeable education funding gaps for school districts across the United States.
 Each state, county, and district has funding requirements and availability, leaving room for wide gaps in financial support.
-What is the impact of these funding gaps on students, and what can be done to close these barriers in education?
-Here is a brief overview of the topic.

 The average per-pupil spending for each state in the nation exposes the wide gap.
 For example, Alaska receives the most funding from the federal government, at $2,678 per student.
 However, according to Education Data, this can be compared to Utah, which only receives $672 for each student from the federal government.
 In addition, schools receive funding and support from the state, though this is equally variable.